marcospb19/dawctl/README.md

 # dawctl
-A device manager to control Razer's DeathAdder Essential White Edition mouse parameters in Linux (sensor DPI, frequency and white ligthing).
+Device manager to control Razer's DeathAdder Essential White Edition mouse **parameters** in _Linux_.

+It's called dawctl because it is for the DAW (DeathAdder White edition).

+Features:
+- Automatic detection of the DAW.
+- Flags:
+  - --dpi: Sets the sensor DPI, from 200 up to 6400.
+  - --light: Sets the brightness level of the light in the wheel and logo, from 0 up to 100.
+  - --frequency: Changes the sensor frequency, 500 Hz or 1000 Hz.
+  - --path: Path to the device, overwrites the automatic detection feature.

+---

 This manager was made by reverse engineering of the official razer synapse USBHID communication, using wireshark and exporting captures via .JSON, files used for analysis written in Python are in the folder reverse\_engineering/.

-It's called dawctl because it is for the DAW (DeathAdder White).

 The unsafe USBHID communication with crazy dark magic with bytes comes from https://github.com/9ary/da2013ctl, the CLI was also totally reworked.